rhyslwells/Data-Archive/content/standardised/RAG.md

 ---
+aliases: []
+category:
+date modified: 27-07-2025
+resources: https://www.youtube.com/watch?v=T-D1OfcDW1M
+tags: [language_models]
 title:
-tags:
-  - language_models
-resources: https://www.youtube.com/watch?v=T-D1OfcDW1M
 ---
 Rag is a framework the help [[LLM]] be more up to date.

 RAG grounds the Gen AI in external data.

 Given a question sometimes the answer given is wrong, issue with [[LLM]] is no source of data and is out of date.
 RAG is a specific architecture used in natural language processing ([[NLP]]), where a retrieval mechanism is combined with a generative model ([[Generative]]) (often a [[Transformer]] like GPT).
 RAG systems are designed to ==enhance the ability of a generative model to answer questions or generate content by incorporating factual knowledge retrieved from external data sources== (such as documents, databases, or knowledge repositories).
 RAG is the connection of [[LLM]]'s with external databases.

  Example of a RAG System:
  - A user asks: *"What is the capital of France?"*